 - a.
-The proposal must include a five (5)-year Budget (Appendix B).
+The proposal must include a 5-year Budget (Appendix B), detailing expenses equal to or less than the total annual value of the applicable CTI funding model.
 The indirect cost/administrative overhead rate is capped at 15%.
-Applicants must follow Consolidated Fiscal Report (CFR) Ratio-Value guidance which excludes equipment/property from the direct cost base.
+Providers must follow Consolidated Fiscal Report (CFR) Ratio-Value guidance which excludes equipment/property from the direct cost base.
 Federal Negotiated Indirect Cost Rate Agreements (NICRA) are not allowable.
 Any travel costs included in the Budget must conform to New York State rates for travel reimbursement.
 Applicants should list staff by position, full-time equivalent (FTE), and salary. - b.
 Describe how your agency manages its operating budget.
-Also, applicants must complete a Budget Narrative (Appendix B1) which should include the following: - 1. detailed expense components that make up the total operating expenses; - 2. the calculation or logic that supports the budgeted value of each category; and, - 3. description of how salaries are adequate to attract and retain qualified employees.
+Include the following: - a) detailed expense components that make up the total operating expenses;